-An integral part of having the perfect wedding is getting that wedding ready body.
+An integral part of having the perfect wedding is getting that wedding-ready body.
 Your fiance loves you just the way you are, but when you look back on your special day, you want to know you looked the best you ever have in your life.
 After all, it’s a once in a lifetime day.
 But to achieve perfection, from the ideal weight to toned muscle to glowing skin and flawless hair, you have to plan ahead.
-While you’re taking the time to plan your special day, from invitation designs to seating charts, make sure to plan the care and the keeping of you meticulously.
+While you’re taking the time to plan your special day, from invitation designs to seating charts, make sure to plan the care and the keeping of you.

-Getting your body wedding ready requires as much forward-thinking, preparation, and commitment as planning the wedding itself.
+Getting your body wedding-ready requires as much forward-thinking, preparation, and commitment as planning the wedding itself.
 Here’s your 12-month guide to looking absolutely fabulous on your wedding day!

 12 Months Away — Plan Ahead

 This is also the time to plan your fitness program — are you going to join a gym?
 Run a half-marathon at the six month mark?
 Invest in at-home DVDs?
 Enroll in spin or Zumba classes?
 Decide what appeals to you and start signing up/investing in your program.
 Create a workout diary for yourself so you can keep track of your regimen from days of the week to the number of crunches you do on a particular day.
-Use the workout diary to record your starting weight and measurements, and to also track progress on the scale or with the measuring tape along the way.
+Use the workout diary to record your starting weight and measurements, and also to track progress on the scale or with the measuring tape along the way.

-Finally, look into bride specific regimens.
+Finally, look into bride-specific regimens.
 Books like Greg Doyle’s Fit for a Bride offer recommendations specific to bridal body goals.
 Another option to consider is a bridal workout plan, which many specialty gyms offer.

 11 Months Away — Strength-Building

 If you want to look toned and strong on your wedding day, a strength building exercise routine is key.
 However, to see lasting results, strength-building takes time and dedicated maintenance.
-So, it’s important to start early and stay strong throughout the run up to your wedding.
+So it’s important to start early and stay strong throughout the run up to your wedding.
 You can pick the plan that’s right for you in terms of intensity, approach, and body zones to focus on, but choose something you can commit to and stick with.
 If you want killer abs or strong, toned arms, make sure you choose the best workout routines to maximize those zones.
 Options include lifting weights at the gym, a low-intensity full-body workout, or an aerobic program like P90X or Crossfit that builds strength training into a more all encompassing fitness routine.

 Part of the key to strength-training is giving your body appropriate time to heal and rest, so make sure you are planning a regimen that only has you working certain areas several times a week.
 Be sure to plan a day of rest into your routine each week as well!
 A muscle injury will seriously delay your routine and possibly prevent you from reaching your goals by your wedding day.